dplgrg/dplgrg.github.io/README.md

 # dplgrg.github.io
-Professional website for Deepali Garg
+Professional website for Deepali Garg.

 Please visit dplgrg.github.io for more.